Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: The hypergraph Heterogeneous Mean Field

 In a similar way, we can compute the decrease rate of agents with hyperdegree $k$ and opinion $A$.
 In this case the probability $P_{A\rightarrow B}$ will depend on $P_\alpha\left(\frac{Q\omega}{d_r-\omega+Q \omega}\right)$, that is, the weighted proportion of agents with opinion $B$ assuming that $\omega$ agents among them have opinion $B$.
 Note that, because $P_\alpha(n_{A,r}^\#)+P_\alpha(n_{B,r}^\#)=1$, we have that

+Thus, within the HMF approximation introduced above, for each $k$ the evolution of the fraction of agents holding opinion $A$, denoted by $a_k$, can be similarly adapted for opinion $B$ using the relation $a_k + b_k = 1$, i.e., $b_k = 1 - a_k$.
 To determine the evolution of $a_k$ we have to take into account the probability of selecting the hyperedge $e_r$ with size $d_r$.
 Thus, we can wrap together the above expressions and obtain the time evolution of $a_k$ for a generic degree $k$: \begin{widetext}

 \end{widetext}

 For the sake of pedagogy, let us explain each term on the right-hand side.
 The leftmost term in the first line, $(1-a_k)$, is the probability that the focal agent has hyperdegree $k$ and does not have opinion $A$, she hence has opinion $B$.
 The term $g_k(d_r)$ is the probability to select the hyperedge $e_r$ with size $d_r$ among the $k$ possible ones; then the product $q_{j_1}\dots q_{j_{d_r}}$ evaluates the joint probability that each node belonging to the hyperedge $e_r$ has excess degree $j_1,\dots,j_{d_r}$.
 The sum $\sum_{j_1,\dots,j_{d_r}}$ allows to consider all the possibilities.
 For a given choice of $j_1,\dots,j_{d_r}$, the next term, $\pi_{d_r,\omega}$, determines the probability that $\omega$ nodes among the $d_r$ ones have opinion $B$ and thus $d_r-\omega$ have opinion $A$.
 The sum $\sum_{\omega=0}^{d_r}$ allows to consider all the possibilities from $\omega=0$, all agents have opinion $A$, i.e., to $\omega=d_r$, i.e., all agents have opinion $B$.
 Finally, the term $P_\alpha\left( \frac{d_r-\omega}{d_r-\omega +\omega Q}\right)$ is the probability the focal agent with opinion $B$ changes her mind because there are $(d_r-\omega)$ agents with opinion $A$ and $\omega$ agents with opinion $B$.
 The remaining terms denote the opposite process where the selected agent has opinion $A$ and hyperdegree $k$, with probability $a_k$, and she changes opinion after an interaction with her neighbors with opinion $B$.